seekstar/deploy-autolab/README.md

 ## LICENSE

-This project is licensed under Mozilla Public License Version 2.0.
+This project is licensed under the MIT license.